Straits Steamship Company (North America): Formation

 The company was formed on July 1, 1894, by Capt.
 James Morgan, L. B. Hastings, W.S.
 Mann, and A.L.
 Horn.

 Operations

 The company operated the steamships Willapa and Garland on the route from Seattle to Neah Bay, and the Evangel on the route Seattle – Port Townsend – Port Angeles – Dungeness – Victoria.
-In the first decade of the 1900s the company provided service to Friday Harbor on San Juan Island.
+In the first decade of the 1900s, the company provided service to Friday Harbor, on San Juan Island.

-The company also owned the steamship, SS Hong Chuen, which was sunk at the beginning of World War II.